dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 ## What is Azure Queue Storage?

 Microsoft Azure provides instant messaging on the cloud between applications through [Queue Storage](https://azure.microsoft.com/en-us/services/storage/queues/).
-Due to this service, we can process big amounts of messages and get access to them from anywhere through HTTP/HTTPS calls.
+Due to this service, we can process significant amounts of messages and get access to them from anywhere through HTTP/HTTPS calls.
 Some features of Queue Storage are:

 - Messages can have a maximum size of 64 KB of data.
 - Any queue can store millions of messages.